Your guide to visiting Lake Superior in spring

 Birding bonanza

-Lake Superior Provincial Park is massive and protects diverse habits, including the transition between Great Lakes-St. Lawrence and the boreal forests.
+Lake Superior Provincial Park is massive and protects diverse habitats, including the transition between Great Lakes-St. Lawrence and the boreal forests.

-These large habitats are home to many bird species.
+This means that the park is a great place to find a huge diversity of birds, including species at both the northern and southern limits of their ranges.
 As spring is breeding season, you can expect a symphony of birdsong and stunning breeding plumage this time of year.

 Person looking through binoculars in forest